ricardclemente/ricardclemente/README.md

 I'm a graduate in ICT Engineering with a passion for programming and pole vaulting.

 ## Experience
-I have over 5 years of experience in programming, with a special focus on Visual Basic.
-During this time, I have worked on various projects and gained solid skills in software development using this language.
+I have over 5 years of experience in programming, with a special focus on Visual Basic .Net.
+During this time, I have worked on various projects and gained solid skills in software development using this language and others like C#, Java, HTML, Python.

 ## Passion for Pole Vaulting
 In addition to my dedication to programming, pole vaulting is my true passion.
 I love the challenge and excitement that this sport offers.
 Over the years, I have participated in competitions and worked hard to improve my technique and surpass my own records.